Are you on the lookout for some beautiful new patio ideas? With summer well and truly on its way, it's the perfect time to refresh your space.

-If you're after a more subtle approach when it comes to colour, then how's this for an inspiring scene?
+If you're after a more subtle approach when it comes to color, then how's this for an inspiring scene?

-There's a few clever design features at play, too.
+There are a few clever design features at play, too.
 Not only is the plush sofa modular, it also transforms into a sun lounger and back again to suit your mood.
-And, look close enough and you'll spot the integrated ice bucket in the coffee table, for keeping all your favourite tipples perfectly chilled.
+And, look close enough and you'll spot the integrated ice bucket in the coffee table, for keeping all your favorite tipples perfectly chilled.

-Parasols in blush pinks, vibrant oranges, lime greens and sky blues work wonderfully with spring and summer gardens and can be added to a neutral plot to add a pop of colour, says the team at East London Parasol Company.
-They can also be used as part of a colourful setting, where different designs, prints and hues are being used to complement each other, they continue.
+Parasols in blush pinks, vibrant oranges, lime greens and sky blues work wonderfully with spring and summer gardens, says the team at East London Parasol Company.
+They can be added to a neutral plot to add a pop of color.
+Or, they can also be used as part of a colorful setting, where different designs, prints and hues are being used to complement each other, they continue.

 Head over to our best garden parasol buying guide for more gorgeous designs that we think you'll love.